Kashif581/Cheating-Surveillance-System/README.md

 ## Overview
 **The Cheating Surveillance System** is designed to detect cheating during Online Interviews/Exams by monitoring head and pupil movements and identifying unauthorized mobile phone usage.
-This system integrates facial landmark detection with Shape Predictor 68 and object detection using YOLO, trained on a cellphone detection dataset from Roboflow.
+This system integrates facial landmark detection with Shape Predictor 68 and object detection using YOLOv8, trained on a cellphone detection dataset from Roboflow.

 ## Features
 * **Head and Pupil Movement Detection:** Dlib's Shape Predictor 68 is used to track facial landmarks and detect suspicious gaze patterns.
-* **Mobile Phone Detection:** This method utilizes a **YOLOv12** model trained on the [Roboflow Cellphone Detection Dataset](https://universe.roboflow.com/d1156414/cellphone-0aodn) to detect mobile phones in real-time.
+* **Mobile Phone Detection:** This method utilizes a **YOLOv8** model trained on the [Roboflow Cellphone Detection Dataset](https://universe.roboflow.com/d1156414/cellphone-0aodn) to detect mobile phones in real-time.
 * **Real-Time Monitoring:** Processes live video feeds for instant analysis and detection.
 * **Alert System:** Detects and flags potential cheating behavior, such as excessive head or pupil movement in the left, right, up, or down direction for longer than the allowed time.